 One can snorkel at our own beach.
 Diving is conducted by the local dive club and amazing but expensive if one is not a group: Rent of boat: 250,000.
 Petrol: 500,000.
 Guide: 250,000.
 Boat Man: 200,000.
 Gear: 400,000.
 Tank: 120,000

-Android works in the guest house.
+Android works in the guest house with either Telkomsel or IM3 SIM-cards.
 We can also switch on our smart phone for you, which can serve as a hot spot.
-We are off the grid, but have generators, which we switch on in the evening and are in the process of building a water wheel.
+We are off the grid but have a water wheel which provides a 220 Volt current.

 We have very few mosquitoes under normal conditions.
 We do not even use mosquito nets.
 Malaria is very rare here, so are dengue and other tropical diseases.
 We strongly recommend not to take any preventive medicine!

 You can change foreign cash only without a headache in Manado.
-There is an ATM in Molibagu (17 km from the valley) which should work with Cirrus, Maestro or Master Card logo.
+There is an ATM in Molibagu (17 km from the valley) which should work with Cirrus, Maestro, Visa or Master Card logo.
 You can also pay in advance with paypal or bank transfer.

 Raining season is from May to August but "thanks" to climate change, it becomes more unpredictable and more dry.
 Rent of motorbike is around Rp.
 100,000 per day.